12 of the Best Keto Tips For Beginners

 Cut out sugar.

-Start eliminating and replacing all foods and beverages that contain sugar, both added and natural sugars.
-This is a good step in the planning and preparation phase since sugar doesn’t really have a place on the keto diet.
+A good keto for beginners tip is to start eliminating and replacing all foods and beverages that contain sugar, both added and natural sugars.
+This is a good step in the planning and preparation phase since sugar doesn’t have a place on the keto diet.
 Natural and added sugars raise blood sugars.
 With keto, our goal is to keep blood sugars stable so your body switches to burning fat for fuel.

 Begin to limit carbohydrates.

-For most people, aiming for less than 40 to 50 grams per day of carbohydrates will get you in a state of ketosis (burning fat instead of carbs).
-That said, I typically recommend starting at around 20 to 30 grams of carbohydrate per day to jump-start ketosis and then adjust from there.
-Most people count “net” carbs (total carbohydrate minus fiber minus sugar alcohols).
+For most people, aiming for less than 40 to 50 grams per day of carbohydrates will put you in a state of ketosis (burning fat instead of carbs).
+That said, I typically recommend starting at around 20 to 30 grams of carbohydrates per day to jump-start ketosis and then adjust from there.
+Most people count “net” carbs (total carbohydrates minus fiber minus sugar alcohols).

 Eat fats to satiation.

 Replace your carbohydrates with healthy, natural fats and protein.
-Basically, if you’re hungry between meals after cutting out carbs, you probably need to include more fat and protein with your meals.
+If you’re hungry between meals after cutting out carbs, you probably need to include more fat and protein with your meals.

 Include protein with meals.